shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     ![](../media/lab-05/image19.png)

 5. From the **bottom** **pane**, select **General**.
 Let's give the activity a name and description.

 6. In the **Name** field, enter **dfactivity_People_SharePoint**

 7. In the **Description** field, enter **Dataflow activity to refresh df_People_Sharepoint dataflow**.

-8. Notice there is an option to Deactivate an activity.
+8. Notice there is an option to deactivate an activity.
 This feature is useful during testing or debugging.
 Leave it as **Activated**.

 9. There is an option to set **Timeout**.
-Let's leave the **default value** as is which should give enough time for the dataflow to refresh.
+Let's leave the **default value** as is, which should give enough time for the dataflow to refresh.

     >**Note:** If the data is not available on schedule, let's set the